 He did not return the favor or displayed gratitude to Mr. Guven for his support 6 years ago.
 Before Mr. Guven’s arrest, Nedim Sener even publicly campaigned and lobbied on social media for the firing of Mr. Guven from the Cumhuriyet daily whose editor-in-chief, 12 reporters and writers have already been in prison.

 Nedim Sener held responsible Mr. Guven for the Cumhuriyet headline in which it said a truck killed a prosecutor in a traffic accident.
 In the headline that wrought heated debates in media, Cumhuriyet said: “Truck mowed prosecutor who prepared first FETO indictment.”
-The verb selection, use of “mow,” — which is used in English to describe someone gunning down a number of people by machine gun, killing them en masse — instead of “kill,” constituted the core of controversy about linguistics and semantics.
+The verb selection, use of “mow,” — which is used in English to describe someone killing people in great numbers, as in a battle, or cut down (grass) — instead of “kill,” constituted the core of controversy about linguistics and semantics.

 Detractors of Mr. Guven, including Nedim Sener, were quick to claim that the newspaper “celebrated” the death of the prosecutor in a jubilant mode, giving an air of euphoria with the verb selection.
 But that interpretation to justify the arrest of a journalist was, according to many sensible and sane journalists, utter nonsense.